A simple learning agent interacting with an agent-based market model: Results

-The first stylised fact that will be considered is the fat tails of the micro-price log-returns.
-Figure \ref{logreturn-style} compares the micro-price log-return distributions, for the CoinTossX ABM (green) and the JSE (purple), to the normal distribution with MLE parameters.
-The inset is a QQ-plot comparing the two distributions.
-The figure shows that the ABM and the empirical returns have fatter tails than that of the normal distribution, and it shows that the ABM was able to reproduce the stylised fact.
-Table \ref{estimated-moments-table} shows that the variance for the ABM is higher than what is observed in the market and this fact is evident in Figure \ref{logreturn-style}.
+It is difficult to assess the ``goodness" of one ABM relative to another as most assessments are qualitative comparisons of stylised facts, and often, a variety of quite different ABMs can produce similar stylised facts.
+However, demonstrating the extent to which a calibrated model can reproduce the stylised facts of a market, and then that this is with relative stability, is a good starting point in validating an ABM, and it is a necessary step if one is to demonstrate the impact of model changes.
+We use the calibrated model and the associated moments estimated from the simulated samples to compare the different model configurations as the moments are changed in the presence of the learning agent.

-Now that we have shown that the returns have shown fatter tails than the normal it is required to compare the extreme values of the simulated and empirical distributions. \citet{mandelbrot1963variation} showed that the tails of the return distributions exhibited power-law or Pareto-like distributions with a tail-index that is finite.
-Figure \ref{extremelogreturn-style} plots the upper 95th percentile as well as the lower 5th percentile.
-It is interesting to note that the return distributions are close to symmetric in both cases.
-The inset compares the upper and lower tails to a power-law distribution \cite{clauset2009power} given by the density:
+The first stylised fact that will be considered is the fat-tails of the micro-price log-returns in event time.
+The ABM and the empirical returns were found to have fatter tails than that of the normal distribution, and the ABM was able to reproduce the stylised fact.
+Table \ref{estimated-simulated-moments-table} shows that the variance for the ABM is higher than what is observed in the market.
+The tails of the return distributions exhibited power-law or Pareto-like distributions with a tail-index that is finite \cite{mandelbrot1963variation, gopikrishnanetal1998}.
+The ABM also has return distributions with near power-law behaviour in their tails.
+We found that the tail-index estimate for the simulated returns was less than the tail-index of the empirical returns, meaning there are fatter tails in the simulated return distribution; this is visualised across learning agent configurations in Figure \ref{fig:rl-tail-event-probabilities} and was also observed in the moments in Table \ref{estimated-simulated-moments-table}.
+Given that the distributions do not exactly follow a power-law, no conclusion about the existence of moments can be drawn from the tail-index parameter.